2muchcoding/excel_to_jira/README.md

 User needs to know…
 - Their Indie JIRA account username
 - Password or access token (PAT) for more security
-- The 4 lettered project key of the project they want to work on (a list will be provided)
+- The project key of the project they want to work on (a list will be provided)
 - The file path to the reference sheet excel file (input data)
 - The name of the gate ticket they want to add to the JIRA project selected (a list will be provided)